Nitin-cyber10/my-first-project-/README.md

-# MY- FIRST- PROJECT- 👾
+# MY FIRST PROJECT 👾
 Learning journey into AI and Programming